 Example of this was: Exercise 1.3 – What is art?
 E.g. if I knew about the concept of “Found object” in art I would have approached it differently.
 Reading more books and sources has broaden my understanding.

-Reading Searle and looking at art form a philosophical aspect helped me gain a sense of what writing language is expected.
+Reading Searle and looking at art from a philosophical aspect helped me gain a sense of what writing language is expected.
 Also it moved my thinking from art as technique to art as a game changer.
-Well, it is not that I was unaware of it before, more that now I have it my vocabulary.
+Well, it is not that I was unaware of it before, but now I have it in my vocabulary.

 Being very new to this topic I did not even know what to ask my tutor for help.
 I decided just to take her advice and read and do.
 That approach helped me learn trough experience.